Wellness and Success

 Family & Youth Services

-At 14 and in his first year of high school, Jose was kicked out for fighting and placed on probation – unfortunately not an unusual occurrence for a young man growing up in “gang territory.”
-At his probation hearing, Jose learns about Los Compadres, and how the program for at-risk youth could help him with school,and with meeting his probation requirements.
-He was immediately receptive to the help.
-Jose has admitted that, without this intervention, he was certainly headed toward gang life.
+In his first year of high school, 14-year-old Jose was kicked out for fighting and placed on probation, not an unusual occurrence for a young man growing up in “gang territory.”
+At his probation hearing, Jose learned about Los Compadres, and how the program for at-risk youth could support him in achieving his academic goals and meeting his probation requirements.
+He was immediately receptive to this help.
+Jose has since admitted that without this intervention, he was certainly headed toward gang life.